Proof of Funds for the Stay (Finances)

 - If you want to study in the Czech Republic (that is, if you are applying for a residence permit for the purpose that is considered as studies within the meaning of Section 64 of the Foreigners Act, not for a long-term visa for the purpose of “other”), as a proof you can provide a commitment issued by a public authority or a legal entity confirming that they will cover your stay in the Czech Republic by providing you with the funds in the amount of the subsistence minimum for 1 month of the expected stay.
 Alternatively, you can provide a proof that all the costs related with your studies will be covered by the receiving organisation (the school).
 If such a sum does not reach the required amount, you must provide a proof that you own funds in the amount of the difference between the amount of the subsistence minimum and the commitment for the length of the expected stay, but at most in the amount of 6 times the subsistence minimum.
 A proof of funds can also be substituted with a decision or an agreement to award a grant on the basis of an international agreement which is binding for the Czech Republic.

-- A proof of funds can be substituted with a proof of payment for the services related with your stay in the country, a confirmation that the services will be provided free of charge or with an invitation verified by the Foreign Police.
+- A proof of funds can be substituted with a proof of payment for the services related with your stay in the country or a confirmation that the services will be provided free of charge.